thearn/stl_tools/README.md

 The `mask_val` argument allows you to set a threshold value for elements in the input array for exclusion in the STL file.
 Array elements which are less than this value will not be included as vertices.
+It takes a bit of trial-and-error to get these just right.
+Plotting the intermediate arrays with a colorbar (to show scaling) helps in finding decent values.

+The `max_width`, `max_height`, and `max_depth` values are measurements (in mm) used to scale the final output to the largest size that can fit onto your 3D printer platform.
+Default values are for the MakerBot Replicator.

 ### `stl_tools.text2png`